-The wildfires in Northern California have been devastating to homes and businesses in the area, leaving thousands with the task of rebuilding their lives.
+The wildfires in California, Oregon and Washington have been devastating to homes and businesses in the area, leaving thousands with the task of rebuilding their lives.
 Amid all of that destruction of property are real environmental impacts to this beautiful area that can endure for years.

-The unrelenting blaze that has scorched Napa, Sonoma, and other counties has destroyed or damaged more than 7,000 structures, displaced at least 100,000 people and killed at least 42 others.
-It’s burned up at least 200,000 acres of land overall.
+The unrelenting blaze that has scorched the west coast has destroyed or damaged more than 42,000 structures, displaced at least 1,000,000 people and killed at least 35 others.
+It’s burned up at least 5,000,000 acres of land overall.

-Fire is a natural and important component in sustaining an ecosystem: it replenishes soil nutrients and clears away dead trees and other debris, according to the Sierra Club.
-In fact, according to National Geographic, California’s giant sequoias need a fire’s heat to regenerate.
-However, fires of the type that have hit Northern California could prove to be more than what an ecosystem requires.
+Fire is a natural and important component in sustaining an ecosystem: it replenishes soil nutrients and clears away dead trees and other debris.
+In fact, according to National Geographic, giant sequoias native to the west coast need a fire’s heat to regenerate.
+However, the that have hit the west coast could prove to be more than what an ecosystem requires.

 Impact on the Human Environment